MAC Addressing

 5. The CAM Table (Content Addressable Memory)

-A switch doesn’t broadcast every packet.
-It maintains a table of MAC Address → Port.
+A switch doesn’t just blindly broadcast every packet (which would be chaotic and slow).
+It acts like an intelligent mail sorter by maintaining a CAM Table, a mapping of MAC Address → Port.

-- Learning: When a packet arrives on Port 1 from MAC
+- Learning: When a packet arrives on Port 1 from a device with MAC